 The individual stories of Cloud Atlas may not be terribly profound but collectively this movie is something special.
 I anticipate it will be trendy to mock its sincerity and ambition and New Agey spirituality (not that a negative opinion is automatically invalid).
 We live in a cynical world.
 It’s rare to find a movie that has so many things to say with such intense earnestness.
 It’s even more rare for that movie to be good.
 Due to the sci-fi elements and time hopping, The Fountain and 2001 will be natural film comparisons, but In some ways Cloud Atlas reminds me more of another divisive film, 2001’s Moulin Rouge!.
 Both were sincere movies about the genuine power of love and human connection, told with such artistic flair, drive, and ambition, and both attempt to transform the traditional tropes of storytelling and drama into a brave new 21st century collage of sight and sound and sprawling spirits.
 Simply put, you’ll never see a movie like Cloud Atlas again.
 So do yourself a favor and see it already, then find someone to talk about it and compare how fast the time goes.
 Then, if you’re like me, see it again.

 Nate’s Grade: A

-Posted on October 26, 2012, in 2012 Movies and tagged book, drama, halle berry, period, romance, sci-fi, slavery, thriller, tom hanks, tom tyker, wachowski siblings.
+Posted on October 26, 2012, in 2012 Movies and tagged ben whishaw, book, drama, gay, halle berry, hugh grant, hugo weaving, jim broadbent, jim sturgess, keith david, period film, romance, sci-fi, slavery, thriller, tom hanks, tom tyker, wachowski siblings.
 Bookmark the permalink.
 Leave a comment.